ansible-collections/community.sops/README.md

 - add a role providing sops installation (with version pinning)
 - a full test suite

+## Code of Conduct

+This repository adheres to the [Ansible Community code of conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html)

 ## More information

 <!-- List out where the user can find additional information, such as working group meeting times, slack/IRC channels, or documentation for the product this collection automates.
 At a minimum, link to: -->